 Barilko was well known for his hard edge play.
 In 1947-48, he had 147 penalty minutes.
 This earned him the title as a “bad man” on the ice.

 Over the course of those five seasons with the Leafs, Barilko would lift the Stanley Cup four times, from 1947 to 1949 and in 1951.
 It is in the last Stanley Cup win for Barilko that he cemented his legacy.
-He would score the overtime winning goal against the Montreal Canadiens.
-The goal, scored on April 21, 1951, would win the Leafs the Cup.
+He would score the overtime winning goal against the Montreal Canadiens’ goalie Gerry McNeil.
+The goal, scored on April 21, 1951, won the Stanley Cup for the Leafs and made Barilko a hero among Leafs fans across the country.
+As he left the ice, for the last time, he was carried on the shoulders of his teammates.

 In a note written by Faye Barilko, his mother, she states: